dobtco/wintersmith-knowledge-base/contents/articles/screendoor/messages/viewing_sent_messages.md

 ![Viewing a message in a response's discussion feed.](../images/messages_view_1.png)

 If a message is long, Screendoor will truncate it.
-Click the &ldquo;View full message&rdquo; link in the lower right-hand corner to view the entire message.
+Click the "View full message" link in the lower right-hand corner to view the entire message.

 ### Viewing all sent messages in a project